-See what you can collect from Social Security in 2 minutes
+Never worked?
+See what you're owed from Social Security in 2 minutes

 It may seem logical that if you never worked — and therefore never paid into Social Security — that you would not be eligible to receive Social Security benefits.
 Well, that’s not the case.
 In fact, there are several different scenarios in which a person can receive Social Security benefits without ever having paid into the system, or even worked, for that matter.